 Condensed Matter Experiment (Nuclear Magnetic Resonance); NMR and NQR Engineering (Materials Detection)

 Controlled synthesis of 0D, 1D, and 2D materials (Nanotubes, 2D layered materials,

 Nanowires, Quantum Dots, and their heterostructures, etc.).; Exploration of new functional nanomaterials, heterojunctions, heterostructures, nano-hybrids,

-energy harvesting, environmental, chemical and biomedical applications.
+harvesting, environmental, chemical and biomedical applications.